misterjt/mvbind/README.md

 Backbone MVbind
 ======

-Backbone MVbind is simple and ultra-lightweight (1.119 kb) data bind tool to provide data binding between Model and View.
+Backbone MVbind is simple and ultra-lightweight (1.119 kb) tool to connect Model and View.

 ```javascript